NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-mig.rst

 MIG Manager with Preinstalled Drivers
 **************************************

-Starting with v1.9, MIG Manager supports preinstalled drivers.
-Everything detailed in this document still applies, however there are a few additional details to consider.
+MIG Manager supports preinstalled drivers.
+Information in the preceding sections still applies, however there are a few additional details to consider.

 Install